Sara van de Geer: Recognition

 She was an invited speaker at the International Congress of Mathematicians in 2010 and received the Van Wijngaarden Award in 2016.

-She is a member of the Academy of Sciences Leopoldina and of the International Statistical Institute, a corresponding member of the Royal Netherlands Academy of Arts and Sciences, and a fellow of the Institute of Mathematical Statistics.
+She is a member of the Academy of Sciences Leopoldina and of the International Statistical Institute, a corresponding member of the Royal Netherlands Academy of Arts and Sciences, a Knight in the Order of Orange-Nassau, and a fellow of the Institute of Mathematical Statistics.
 She became a member of the Academia Europaea in 2020.
 She was president of the Bernoulli Society for Mathematical Statistics and Probability for the term 2015–2017.
 In 2018 she was appointed as a member of the Scientific Committee of the Mathematical Research Institute of Oberwolfach.
 In 2022 she was elected as an international member to the National Academy of Sciences (NAS).

+In April 2011, she was a plenary speaker at the 47th Dutch Mathematical Congress in Twente, and a few months later in August 2011 she was a plenary speaker at the ISI satellite meeting "Dynamic Statistical Models" in Copenhagen.
+In June 2013 she was a plenary speaker at the German-Polish Joint Conference on Probability Theory and Mathematical Statistics and in July 2023 she was the opening lecturer at the 29th European Meeting of Statisticians.
+In September 2013 Van de Geer was a plenary speaker at Statistische Woche in Berlin and in May 2014 she was an invited speaker at the Abel Symposium 2014.